Kodgarazs/js-course/day-4/README.md

 - `<body>`
 - `<p>`
-- `<img>` (only with images hosted by other sites, using "copy imag url" feature in Chrome)
+- `<img>` (only with images hosted by other sites, using "copy imag url" feature in Chrome) If feels too much you can ommit the the usual HTML boilerplate (doctype, html, head, body) and only add the content elements.

 Additional things:
 - embeding a youtube video